OSGeo/PROJ/docs/source/specifications/projjson.rst

 ---------------------

 * v0.5:
+    - Implemented in PROJ 9.1:
-    - add "meridian" member in Axis object type.
+        + add "meridian" member in Axis object type.
-    - add "temporal_extent" and "vertical_extent" members in object usage.
+        + add "temporal_extent" and "vertical_extent" members in object usage.
-    - add "geoid_models" for VerticalCRS if several models are needed.
+        + add "geoid_models" for VerticalCRS if several models are needed.
-    - Implemented in PROJ 9.1.
+    - Added in schema, but not implemented in PROJ:
+        + add top-level object PointMotionOperation
+        + add "deformation_models" members to GeodeticCRS and VerticalCRS
 * v0.4: additional properties allowed in id object (version, authority_citation, uri).
 Implemented in PROJ 8.2.
 * v0.3: additional properties allowed in BoundCRS object (name, scope, area, bbox, usages, remarks, id, ids).
 Implemented in PROJ 8.1.
 * v0.2: addition of geoid_model in VerticalCRS object.